fabrizia2/personal_pactice/javaScript/README.md

 ![The logo](https://pbs.twimg.com/media/Fq3FPVVXoAADhSL?format=jpg&name=900x900)

 # What is JAVASCRIPT?
+* It is an object-oriented programming language used to make web pages interactive.

 * JavaScript is a programming language that powers the dynamic behavior on most websites.
 Alongside HTML and CSS, it is a core technology that makes the web run.